 Oct.
 15 is Sweetest Day.
-What is this syrupy-sweet holiday and who celebrates it?
+What is this syrupy-sweet holiday for guys and who celebrates it?

 You might have heard that Saturday Oct.
 16 is Sweetest Day.
 Are you wondering what the heck kind of holiday Sweetest Day is supposed to be?
 We are too – so never fear, we have the lowdown on the holiday.

 Sweetest Day is largely thanks to a candy company employee.
 Imagine that – a holiday designed to sell sweets!
 But we like candy and all that sweet stuff, so we’ll forgive them.

 The holiday was first celebrated in Cleveland, Ohio, about 88 years ago when candy maker C.C.
 Hartzell organized the distribution of 20,000 boxes of candy to young orphans, the elderly and poor people in the city.

 In 1937, The National Confectioners Society petitioned to have the holiday added to the list of other recognized holidays like Valentine’s Day.
 They bribed local charities and other organizations with another 10,000 boxes of candy.